PrestaShopCorp/docs.cloud.prestashop.com/docs/src/3-prestashop-account/README.md

 1. Access the template file allowing you to render the configuration page for your module in the back office.
 If your module was created through the [generator](https://validator.prestashop.com/generator), it has the following path: `views/templates/admin/configure.tpl`.
 Create it if necessary.

-2. Make sure your template file's path matches the one defined in this line of the `<module_name>.php` file:
+2. In the `<module_name>.php` file, make sure your template file's path matches the one defined in this line:

     ```php
     $output = $this->context->smarty->fetch($this->local_path.'views/templates/admin/configure.tpl');
     ```

-3. Add the following tag at the beginning of the template file:
+3. In the template file, add the following tag at the beginning:

     ```javascript
     <prestashop-accounts></prestashop-accounts>
     ```

-4. Add the following script lines at the end of the template file:
+4. In the template file, add the following script lines at the end:

     ```javascript
     <script src="{$urlAccountsCdn|escape:'htmlall':'UTF-8'}" rel=preload></script>

     <script>
         window?.psaccountsVue?.init();

+        if(window.psaccountsVue.isOnboardingCompleted() != true)
+        {
+        	document.getElementById("module-config").style.opacity = "0.5";
+        }
     </script>
     ```